Uganda

 |

-It is made through the use of locally available materials, it requires less knowledge and skills, small piece of land needed and it is easy to make.
-Usually built near houses, keyhole gardens enable anyone to farm easily, which is especially suitable for elderly and physically challenged farmers.
+It is made through the use of locally available materials, it requires less knowledge and skill, just a small piece of land is needed, and it is easy to make.
+Usually built near houses, keyhole gardens enable anyone to farm easily, which is especially suitable for elderly and for physically challenged farmers.
 There is no need for tillage and less need for water.
 All forces are oriented towards achieving food security in a sustainable manner.
+Beneficial to the home in waste management, especially compostable kitchen waste.

 |